 ARRIVE sits among the city’s coolest boutique hotels.
 The hotel delights guests with its colorful vintage, industrial-chic design.
 The former Lorraine Motel and National Civil Rights Museum are across the street from the guesthouse.

 This mid-range luxury hotel turns heads with its unique vintage designs.
 You’ll love hanging out and meeting other guests in the hotel’s spectacular common area.
 Its unique look is inspired by the city’s musical history and the train station next door.
-Extras at the hotel include a daily breakfast, private parking, and sun terrace.
+Extras at the hotel include a daily breakfast, private parking, and a sun terrace.

 For a self-catering visit, set your eyes upon this lovely 1-bedroom apartment.
 Located on the northern edge of South Main, the apartment is well-positioned to tackle popular attractions with gusto.
 The Rock ‘n’ Soul Museum and Beale Street are steps away.